ElectroSoul-Technologies/ESP32-RS485_Gateway/README.md

  We sell this device in two varients.

  * Comes with our ElectroSoul Firmware installed inside.
-    * Can talk to our server directlly.✅
+    * Can talk to our server directly.✅
     * We can show your data to our DashBoard.✅
-    * We can provide you an daily email report.✅
+    * We can provide you a daily email report.✅
     * We can provide you SMS/email alerts.✅
-    * Easily configures with our Configeration Tool.✅
+    * Easily configures with our Configuration Tool.✅
   * Comes without ElectroSoul Firmware.
     * You can Program it as per your requirement.✅
     * You can use our [RS485 master Liberary](https://github.com/ElectroSoul-Technologies/ElectroSoul_RS485_master_Liberary).✅
     * can not use our Server.❌
     * Data can not be shown on our DashBoard.❌
-    * No support for configeration Tool.❌
+    * No support for configuration Tool.❌

 <a href="https://www.tindie.com/stores/electrosoul/?ref=offsite_badges&utm_source=sellers_electrosoul&utm_medium=badges&utm_campaign=badge_medium"><img src="https://d2ss6ovg47m0r5.cloudfront.net/badges/tindie-mediums.png" alt="I sell on Tindie" width="150" height="78"></a>